Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16.8.
 Iceland (Ísland)

-See Wikipedia and Iceland Gateway for Iceland’s historical background.
+See Wikipedia and Iceland Gateway for Iceland’s historical and political background.
 As it became fully independent only in 1944, a review of the law of state succession may be relevant.
 The Iceland Constitution, as amended, is available in English translation on the principal government site.

 Iceland Government sites: